TIPS & IDEAS FOR PARENTS, TEACHERS AND GROUP LEADERS

 Music with Babies, Toddlers and 4 to 7 Year Olds

 Most toddlers LOVE music!
 And videos!
 And time with the special people in their lives!
-Sing with your toddlers – any nursery rhymes or traditional songs you know are fine.
+And so we’ve written some fun toddler music ideas for you!
+Of course…sing with your toddlers – any nursery rhymes or traditional songs you know are fine.
 You’ll be amazed how many you know!
 Do create songs of your own too.
-Toddlers love to hear their name… don’t we all!
+Toddlers love to hear their name (don’t we all)!
 So use their name in the songs too – you’ll be surprised how often you can substitute or insert their name in a song!

 Toddlers enjoy songs with hand gestures and actions.
 Easy examples you probably know are “Where is Thumbkin?” and “If you’re Happy and You Know It”.
 Songs with actions are great for developing fine motor skills, gross motor skills and co-ordination.
 One thing to remember is to sing a little slower in parts than you would normally – toddlers sometimes need time to sort out their gestures!
 Pause if necessary so they don’t feel rushed!